butteredwaffles/gen-search/README.md

 ## Converting the database

 The program creates an SQLite database with the information.
 However, the web app uses a MySQL database.
 Therefore, if you are planning on running the service yourself, you will have to create a dump of the SQLite one and import it into a MySQL database named `mhgen`.

+Inside the `app` folder, you can run `sqlite3-translator.py` in order to convert the SQLite database dump (which you can get using a program such as SQLiteStudio) to a MySQL compatible file.
+Python3 is required, as is the `progressbar2` library.

+`python3 sqlite3-translator.py <path-to-sqlite-dump>`

+This will create a folder named `output` in your current directory containing the `mysql.sql` file.
+Run this file on the database and it will import everything into MySQL.